Classes + Death Cafes

 COURSE OVERVIEW

-In this 3-week online course for QTBIPOC*, we will gather with our grief and get to know 9 specific herbs and flowers that can assist in times of sorrow, loss and death.
+In this 3-week in-person course for QTBIPOC* and BIPOC, we will gather with our grief and get to know 9 specific herbs and flowers that can assist in times of sorrow, loss and death.

-This circle is for death workers, healers, feelers, and grievers who are Queer, Trans, AND Black, Indigenous, People of Color and are looking for support in facing grief, loss, and death.
+This circle is for death workers, healers, feelers, and grievers who are Queer, Trans, AND Black, Indigenous, People of Color (BIPOC) or BIPOC and are looking for support in facing grief, loss, and death.

-• A deeper knowledge and relationship with 9 different herbs and flowers that can support our bodies, minds, and hearts during times of loss, death and endings
+• A deeper knowledge and relationship with 9 different herbs/flowers that can support our bodies, minds, and hearts during times of loss, death and endings

 • Weekly death-related prompts for looking at your own relationship to loss